Start the service

 Note

-If you are not going to use 4K resolutions then leave the following settings at their defaults by commenting them out or deleting them from the config file.
+If you are not going to use 4K resolutions, then leave the following settings at their defaults by commenting them out or deleting them from the config file.
 The default screen size and bitrate caps are used to ensure a good user experience for slower clients.

-The following steps enable 4K support:
+To enable 4K support:

 1. Open the xml config file.